 AT&T 5G phones and devices

-Most new flagship phones arriving this year support AT&T’s 5G network, though the type of 5G they work with differs on a case-by-case basis.
-Some handsets, like the Samsung Galaxy S20, only sport sub-6GHz connectivity and skip out on millimeter-wave signals (though Samsung has since released a variant of the Galaxy S20 specifically to work with Verizon’s mmWave network).
+Most new flagship phones arriving throughout 2020 supported AT&T’s 5G network, though the type of 5G they work with differed on a case-by-case basis.
+Some handsets, like last year's Samsung Galaxy S20, only offer sub-6GHz connectivity and skip out on millimeter-wave signals.
 Other phones, like the Galaxy S20 Plus and Galaxy Note 20 Ultra, support both 5G configurations, for the fastest possible speeds in any condition.

 You may have noticed a theme there.
-Indeed, the vast majority of 5G handsets available today and through AT&T are Samsung devices.
-But that's finally began to change, since Apple unveiled the iPhone 12 in October.
+Indeed, the vast majority of 5G handsets available last year and through AT&T featured Samsung devices.
+But that finally changed with October's iPhone 12 launch.

 AT&T 5G hotspots

 AT&T's first 5G-compatible product was actually the Netgear Nighthawk, a hotspot that could pull in a 5G signal and blast it to your supported devices over Wi-Fi.
-This device was ultimately discontinued, but now AT&T is now replacing it with a successor, called the Netgear Nighthawk 5G Mobile Hotspot Pro.
+This device was ultimately discontinued, but now AT&T has replaced that with a successor, called the Netgear Nighthawk 5G Mobile Hotspot Pro.
 You'll find it among the best mobile hotspots currently available.

-The new Nighthawk model supports Wi-Fi 6, meaning you'll lose as little speed as possible from that 5G connection when tethering.
+The new Nighthawk model, available for $509, supports Wi-Fi 6, meaning you'll lose as little speed as possible from that 5G connection when tethering.
 It also can service up to 32 devices.
-The Nighthawk 5G Mobile Hotspot Pro goes on sale Sept.
-18 for $509.

 AT&T’s Unlimited Extra and Unlimited Elite plans include hotspot data.
 But the allotment of hotspot data — 30GB for Elite and 15GB for Extra — runs at 4G speeds.